School Log Book

 On the 26 August 1940 we learnt that the Luftwaffe had started the bombing of London and the staff and pupils of Southfield School were directly affected

-And as we can see from the small section below the pupils and staff spent a large amount of time in the trenches.
+And as we can see from the section on the right, the pupils and staff spent a large amount of time in the trenches.

 This didn’t stop Ofsted from visiting however, as we can see from the entry of 14th September 1940.